tesycharging/TeslaKit/README.md

 }
 ```

-<sub>Send a command to a vehicle with request parameters
+Send a command to a vehicle with request parameters
 ```
 Task { @MainActor in
 	do {